 IClickers: IClickers are small hand-held transmission devices that allow you to provide an immediate response to questions I pose in class.
 They are sold at the UO Bookstore.
 It is very important that you bring your iClicker with you to every class!
-You will need to follow directions on Blackboard under "Course Information" to register your iClicker and directions on the ZAPS website to register for ZAPS.
-You must register for both by Friday Jan 17th.
+You will need to follow directions on Blackboard under "Course Information" to register your iClicker.